Jerkin

 A jerkin is a man's short close-fitting jacket, made usually of light-coloured leather, and often without sleeves, worn over the doublet in the 16th and 17th centuries.
 The term is also applied to a similar sleeveless garment worn by the British Army in the 20th century.
 A buff jerkin is an oiled oxhide jerkin, as worn by soldiers.

 The origin of the word is unknown.
-The Dutch word jurk, a dress, often taken as the source, is modern, and represents neither the sound nor the sense of the English word.
+The Dutch word jurk, a dress, taken in the past as the source, is modern, and represents neither the sound nor the sense of the English word.

 Sixteenth and seventeenth centuries

 Leather jerkins of the 16th century were often slashed and punched, both for decoration and to improve the fit.

 Jerkins were worn closed at the neck and hanging open over the peascod-bellied fashion of the doublet.
 At the turn of the 17th century, the fashion was to wear the jerkin buttoned at the waist and open above to reflect the fashionable narrow-waisted silhouette.

 By the mid-17th century, jerkins were high-waisted and long-skirted like doublets of the period.